 Sleep is crucial for your newborn twins’ brain development.
 During sleep, your twins’ brains are busy enhancing their learning abilities.
 No wonder they spend more than half of the day slumbering.

-Babies crying could mean a lot of things.
+Twin babies crying could mean a lot of things.
 It’s either they need to be fed, need a diaper change, need to burp, or they want to be cuddled.
 They could also be tired or sleepy.
 Be aware of their cues and observe closely what they are trying to communicate so you’ll know when you need to put them to sleep.

 Signs of sleepiness include:

 - eye rubbing